jinnuozhang/SimpleCNN-for-Hyperspectral-Image-Classification/README.md

 # SimpleCNN for Hyperspectral Image
-This is a simple CNN based on Pytorch.

-SimpleCNN is for classification.
+1. SimpleCNN is for classification.

-T-SNE_Drawing is for visualization.
+2. T-SNE_Drawing is for visualization.

-Confusion Matrix is to summarize the results from SimpleCNN.
+3. Confusion Matrix is to summarize the results from SimpleCNN.